cavazzatommaso/Itis-Circolari-Scraper-Node.Js/README.md

 ```

 ### :memo: To Do:
-- request for more pages
+- Order the result when calling more pages